 Horses Categorize Human Emotions Cross-Modally Based on Facial Expression and Non-Verbal Vocalizations.
 Miléna Trösch, Florent Cuzol, Céline Parias, Ludovic Calandreau, Raymond Nowak, and Léa Lansade.
 Animals (Basel).
 2019 Nov; 9(11): 862.
 DOI: 10.3390/ani9110862

-Manual of Methods for Preservation of Valuable Equine Genetics in Live Animals and Post‐Mortem (PDF).
+Manual of Methods for Preservation of Valuable Equine Genetics in Live Animals and Post‐Mortem Second Edition (PDF).
 Kindra Rader, Charles C. Love, Charlene R. Couch, and Katrin Hinrichs.
-The Livestock Conservancy (2018).
+The Livestock Conservancy (2022).